Credit Karma Guide to Balance Transfer Cards

 How to get the most out of a balance transfer

 If you want to make the most out of a balance transfer, look for a card that has no balance transfer fees.
 This can save you some money, which can be used toward paying off your principal.

 Additionally, be mindful of how long the promotional period is.
 You’ll want to make sure you can pay off your debt during this time frame, so calculate what you would need to pay each month to pay off your debt during the promotional period.

 If the amount seems like too much to handle, see if there is anywhere you can cut back in your budget.
-You may also consider taking on a side hustle to earn a bit more each month.
-A side hustle is anything you can do in your free time to make extra cash, like babysitting, pet sitting, graphic design, etc. Use your skills to make extra money.
+You may also consider taking on a side gig to earn a bit more each month.
+A side job is anything you can do in your free time to make extra cash, like babysitting, pet sitting, graphic design, etc. Use your skills to make extra money.

 The key is to limit fees and focus on paying off debt before the promotional APR is up.

 I’m approved!
 Now what?

 Upon approval, the new balance transfer credit card will essentially pay off your existing credit card debt and you’ll be left with one payment and (hopefully) a lower interest rate.

 The process of transferring your balance may differ from card to card.
 For example, with Chase you can go online and select your card, enter the amount you want to transfer, as well as your credit card info, and then complete your transfer.
 You may be able to transfer your balance over the phone as well as online, so check with your credit card company about the proper procedure.